2023 Election Information

 Candidates have the opportunity to be elected to two consecutive terms.

-What happens if I run and wasn’t elected?
+What happens if I run and am not elected?

 If you run for Professional and Scientific Council and were not elected, you will be placed on the vacancy list.
 Per Article II § 9 of the Rules and Bylaws of the Professional and Scientific Council, nominees for vacancies “shall first be chosen from the list of candidates from the most recent Council election, with priority given to those receiving the most votes.”